lunaticSKE12/SKE-Blog/README.md

 simple blog to post and read other post use firebase to store username and post info and show it real time

+## design pattern

+use Singleton pattern to create Firebase by getInstance and use adapter pattern for adapter post item in item view from get information from database

 ## Main Features

 1 can use image to post and store in database